quacksouls/bitburner/data/crime/README.md

 # Crime

-Various gains when committing certain crimes.
+Various gain rates when committing certain crimes.
 Each crime was committed for 24 hours.
 The total amount of gain is divided by the number of minutes.
 Each number x in the table below is interpreted as x per minute.
+All numbers have been rounded to 6 decimal places.

 | Crime                 | Agility   | Charisma   | Defense | Dexterity | Hack      | Karma     | Money     | Strength |
 |-----------------------|----------:|-----------:|--------:|----------:|----------:|----------:|----------:|---------:|